zowe/docs-site/docs/user-guide/install-zos.md

    - **Convenience build**

      The Zowe z/OS binaries are packaged as a PAX file which is a full product install.
 Transfer this to a USS directory and expand its contents.
-The command `zwe install` will extract a number of PDS members contain load modules, JCL scripts, and PARMLIB entries, see [Install the MVS Data Sets](./install-zowe-zos-convenience-build.md#install-the-mvs-data-sets).
+The command `zwe install` will extract a number of PDS members contain load modules, JCL scripts, and PARMLIB entries.

    - **SMP/E build**